mayank9804/Interview-Bundle/README.md

 * Sample: `public class XYZ extends Question<XYZOutput, XYZInput> {}`
 * In `Main.java` create the object of `<QuestionName>.java`, and invoke `process` method.
 * NOTE: The new question file need to implement `solve`, `display` and `takeInput` model, which is invoked by `process` method.

-### Whats with that name ?
-* My laptop was running low on battery and this notification appeared when Github was asking for name.
-So, its just a random name, will change it later.